dmh2000/telemetry/README.md

 ----------------------------------

 I want to do an experiment.
-Using an IOT device with some sensors on it, I want to be able to monitor them from anywhere I have cellular or wifi access.
+Using an IOT device with some sensors on it, I want to be able to monitor them from anywhere I have cellular or wifi access, and send commands to the device.
 The purpose of this experiment is to see what pieces, software and hardware, that need to be in the solution to get it to work.
 (Not necessarily that the result will be particularly useful)

 For this attempt, I have a BeagbleBone Blue that will serve as the IOT device.